 FANTASTIGAL DISCLAIMER:

 Fantastigal purchased a full price ticket and attended the event as an attendee.
-Fantastigal was not affiliated with Lost Lands Collection for this event.
+Fantastigal is not affiliated with Lost Lands Collection.